Flowchart

 Red bars are close to or match green bars

 Your customers are predicted to pay close to their due dates, which indicates good payment discipline across your portfolio.
-The forecast weeks are likely to match your contractual expectations.

 Both bars are well below the black line